kayoMichael/CVE/README.md

 ### Windows OS

-1. Download the Repository as a Zip File (For git user, clone the repo).
+1. Download the Repository as a Zip File (Code -> Download ZIP)  or clone the repository (For Git users only).
-2. Extract the Zip File.
-3. Open the extracted folder in Command Prompt.
+2. Open the extracted folder in Command Prompt.
-4. Run the following setup Command
+3. Run the following setup Command
    ```shell
    cmd /c execute.bat all
    ```

-5. Create A .txt file with a list of CVEs in the same directory
-6. Run the following Command to run the script.
-It will ask for a cve file so give the cve.txt file as input
+### Linux/Mac OS
+1. Download the Repository as a Zip File (Code -> Download ZIP) or clone the repository (For Git users only).
+2. Open the extracted folder in Terminal.
+3. Run the following setup Command
    ```shell
+   make all
+   ```

+## Running the Utility

+### Windows OS
+1. Create A .txt file with a list of CVEs in the same directory
+2. Run the following Command to run the script.
+    ```shell
     cmd /c execute.bat run
     ```
+3. Input the cve file name into the command prompt when asked
-7. To end the server, run control + C in the command prompt.
+4. To end the server, run control + C in the command prompt.

 ### Linux/Mac OS
-1. Download the Repository as a Zip File (For git user, clone the repo).
-2. Extract the Zip File.
-3. Open the extracted folder in Terminal.
-4. Run the following setup Command
-   ```shell
-   make all
-   ```
-5. Create A .txt file with a list of CVEs in the same directory
+1. Create A .txt file with a list of CVEs in the same directory
-6. Run the following Command to run the script.
+2. Run the following Command to run the script.
 It will ask for a cve file so give the cve.txt file as input
     ```shell
     make run
     ```
+3. Input the cve file name into the Terminal when asked
-7. To end the server, run cmd + C in the Terminal.
+4. To end the server, run cmd + C in the Terminal.